bcomnes/sublime-standard-format/README.md

 You can find Standard Format settings in the `StandardFormat.sublime-settings` file.

-- `autoformat`: Boolean.
+- `format_on_save`: Boolean.
 Runs Standard Format on save when set to true.
 - `extensions`: String Array.
 An array of file extensions that you want to be able to run Standard Format against.
 - `standard-format-path`: String Path.
 You don't have to set this.
 Standard Format uses whichever `standard-format` is in your path.
 This setting allows you to specify the path of which `standard-format` you are using.